“Our mission is to support cancer care and survivorship for children and adults in Central Oregon”.

 When cancer is diagnosed early it is being managed more as a chronic disease.
 Because of this we need more support and education for these cancer survivors,” states Gary.
 “Over 40% of cancer patients suffer from depression and over 50% have other health challenges associated with the cancer,” he says.
 Gary’s vision for the community will have an impact for the 50% of our population who will develop cancer.

-The partnership between Tour des Chutes and the St. Charles Survivorship Program has resulted in new programs for patients and families.
-In six short months, a Cancer Survivorship Program Coordinator has been hired to develop comprehensive support services for cancer patients and their caregivers, with the goal of creating a national model for survivorship programs in community hospitals.
+The partnership between Tour des Chutes, the Pediatric Foudation and St. Charles Survivorship Program has resulted in new programs for patients and families.
+A Cancer Survivorship Program Coordinator has been hired to develop comprehensive support services for cancer patients and their caregivers, with the goal of creating a national model for survivorship programs in community hospitals.

 “Tour des Chutes has a different meaning for the riders.
 It is more than just another cycling event.
 The ride gives you time to reflect on where you are in life, the full meaning of being a part of this world and time to reflect on the people you love.
 People love to stay after the ride for hours, talking with friends, meeting new friends and just enjoying the moment,” says Gary.